Ever hugged a tree?

 Okay… Perhaps you thought aboutsomething that looked like a tree?

 TheCelts – there are very few real ones left in Ireland – absolutely adored trees.
-People used to think that fairies lived in them and they were often described as having special powers.
+People used to think that fairies lived in them, and trees were often described as having special powers.

-Now, all that aside, I love to think I have some Celtic blood in me so I read about the Celtic Tree of Life and loved it.
-Actually, a friend of mine got me a nice birthday present years ago: the Tree of Life carved into a piece of trunk.
+Now, all that aside, I love to think I have some Celtic blood in me so I read about the Celtic Tree of Life, and loved it.
+Actually, a friend of mine got me a nice birthday present years ago: an image of the Tree of Life carved into a piece of trunk.
+Not only has my love of trees become somewhat legendary since moving to Ireland in 2002, but my love for them still provide spontaneous giggles when I think of it.

-One of them actually uttered that that crazy Belgian chick knew more about the Irish Celts than some of the Irish people there did, so that was not bad at all.
-I was on a high and hugging trees.
+The horses standing nearby looked at me as if I had taken too many happy pills.
+“Hugging trees, yeah baby, gimme more, gimme more!”
+I was running from tree to tree, shouting that I loved the ones with ivy all twisted around their trunks.
+They were just gigantically tall, magnificent and I just had to share!
+I shouted that I had never ever seen such straight trunks on trees before, and that they had to be special trees.
+I just loved it.
 Yeah baby!
-The horses standing nearby were looking at me as if I had had too many happy pills.
-“Hugging trees, yeah baby, gimme more, gimme more!”
-I was running from tree to tree shouting that I loved the ones with ivy twisted around the trunk.
-They were just magnificent and I just had to share!
-I shouted that I had never ever seen such a straight trunk on a tree and that it was massive in height, so it had to be a special one eh?
-Loved it, yeah baby!

-It was pitch dark that night so nobody saw my red cheeks if I had any, but OK, I can take making a fool of myself, by god I’d do it every single day if I can make people laugh, but being laughed at by horses, oh no, that I will never be able to live down properly.
+It was pitch dark that night, so nobody saw my red cheeks if I had any, but OK, I can take making a fool of myself.
+I make a fool of myself every single day if I can make people laugh, but being laughed at by horses?
+Oooh no, thát I will never be able to live down properly.

 © WVE and Ireland, MS and Me, 2011-2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.